Lammas

 Lammas (from Old English hlāfmæsse, "loaf-mass"), also known as Loaf Mass Day, is a Christian holiday celebrated in some English-speaking countries on 1 August.
 The name originates from the word "loaf" in reference to bread and "Mass" in reference to the Eucharist.
 It is a festival in the liturgical calendar to mark the blessing of the First Fruits of harvest, with a loaf of bread being brought to the church for this purpose.
 Lammastide falls at the halfway point between the summer solstice and the autumn equinox.
 Christians also have church processions to bakeries, where those working therein are blessed by Christian clergy.

 While Lammas is traditionally a Christian holy day, some neopagans have adopted the name and date for one of their harvest festivals in their Wheel of the Year.
 It is also the same date as the Gaelic harvest festival Lughnasadh.

 Name

 The name 'Lammas' comes from Old English hlafmæsse meaning "loaf mass".

-Several antiquarians suggested that the name 'Lammas' came from 'lamb mass'.
+Several antiquarians have suggested that the name 'Lammas' came from 'lamb mass'.
 John Brady supposed that tenants of the Cathedral of York, dedicated to St Peter in Chains, of which this is the feast, were required to bring a live lamb to the church.

 Another name for the feast in the Middle Ages was the 'Gule of August'.
 It has been suggested, following the 18th-century Welsh clerical antiquary John Pettingall, that this is an anglicisation of Gŵyl Awst, Welsh for "feast of August".